micahjones13/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive relates to using server logic to tell what size screen is being used, responisve uses media queires to detect the device being used.
 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first means building from the small end of screen size (mobile) and up, also using min-width instead of max width.
+Desktop is opposite, going larger down, using max-width.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It makes the rem units factors of 10, because the default text size is 16 px.
+Doing this makes the default 10px.
 4. How would you describe preprocessing to someone new to CSS?
+    It's a version of CSS that is smarter and better and has more options.
+It takes what you give it and translates it to regular CSS.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    The nesting is my favorite concept, because it makes it all much easier to read and to write.
+What gives me the most touble is parametric mixins.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up